 The school will maintain its international character with English as the language of inclusion in order to achieve our mission and vision.
 At least one parent or legal representative must be able to effectively communicate in English because the working language of the school is English and all official meetings and main events are held in English.

-Admission is initially considered upon receipt of an online request submitting personal and financial reference information which is evaluated by an Admissions Committee who reserve the right to invite a candidate to subsequently formally apply to ECA.
+Admission is initially considered upon receipt of an online request submitting personal and financial reference information.
+ECA reserves the right to invite a candidate to subsequently formally apply to ECA.

 Once formally invited to make an admissions application, acceptance to ECA will depend on satisfactory submission of all documents/student records from previous schools and successful completion of ECA’s screening and testing process.